Fairfield County's Community Foundation

 Next step

-A 60-minute working session to align on Phase 1 priorities, the level of FCCF staff involvement available to the work, and the cadence of progress reporting.
-Dot Think can scope and schedule each phase against FCCF's calendar and budget cycle.
+A 60-minute working session to align on Phase 1, FCCF staff involvement, and reporting cadence.
+Dot Think can scope each phase against FCCF's calendar and budget.